How To Fix Excel Circular Reference Error?

-To extract data from corrupt Excel file, we recommend this tool:
+To fix corrupted Excel files, we recommend this tool:

 This software will prevent Excel workbook data such as BI data, financial reports & other analytical information from corruption and data loss.
 With this software you can rebuild corrupt Excel files and restore every single visual representation & dataset to its original, intact state in 3 easy steps: